parsiya/parsiya.net/content/post/2020/2020-03-13-time-management-lessons/index.markdown

 * Tasks that are due today.
 * Tasks from your boss.
     * Your boss decides your next raise/promotion.
-    * If your boss asks you to do something, and it’s a quick task (not a major project), do it right away.
+    * If your boss asks you to do something, and it's a quick task (not a major project), do it right away.
 * Tasks that will block another person's work (e.g., resetting a password).
 * "Hurry up and wait" tasks: These tasks start a lengthy process.
 E.g., ordering